adaltas/node-nikita/src/download.coffee.md

 "request" module when executed locally, the `ftp` protocol is handled with the "jsftp" and the `file` protocol is handle with the native `fs` module.

+The behavior of download may be confusing wether you are running over SSH or not.
+It's philosophy mostly rely on the destination point of view.
+When download run, the destination is local, compared to the upload function which destination is remote.

 ## Options

 *   `source` (path)